This guide is intended to help with migration to v1.

 flag is not provided.

-The new --defaults
+--defaults

 flag can now be used to evaluate default value from a ConfigSchema and skip querying a ConfigStore.